How to Service and Maintain

 Purging the Air from the Fuel System

-the burner will run for approximately 15-30 seconds.
+burner will run for approximately 15-30 seconds.
 When the burner motor runs the blower runs as well as the fuel pump.
-This is a purge cycle
+This is a purge cycle designed to

-burner.
 Allow it to run for 5-10 seconds to initiate the pre-burn purge cycle, and then switch it off.
-The burner will enter the post-burn purge
+The burner will enter the post-burn purge and cool down

 Accessing The Burner Compartment